rakki194/super_snoofer/README.md

 - 🔒 Safe command execution through user's shell
 - ⚡ Parallel command matching using Rayon
 - 🔗 Shell alias detection and fuzzy matching for Bash, Zsh, and Fish
+- 🔮 Full command line correction including arguments and flags for well-known commands
+- 🕵️ History tracking that can be enabled or disabled for privacy

 ## 📦 Installation